korthout/backport-action/README.md

 Regex pattern to match the backport labels on the merged pull request.
 Must contain a capture group for the target branch.
+Label matching can be disabled entirely using an empty string `''` as pattern.

 The action will backport the pull request to each matched target branch.
 See [How it works](#how-it-works).